frankyu77/SimpleBlackjack/README.md

 - As a user, I want to be able to see the cards dealt to other players and myself, as well as the dealer
 - As a user, I want to be able to see the amount of money I have
 - As a user, I want to be able to see the amount of money other people and I are betting
-- As a user, I want to be able to choose whether I want to play alone or with bots
-- As a user, I want to be able to see the total amount of money that I made and the total amount of money I lost
-- As a user, I want to be able to choose whether I want to hit, split, double down, or stand
+- As a user, I want to be able to choose whether I want to hit or stay
 - As a user, I want to be able to see the instructions on how to play the game
-- As a user, I want to have the option of leaving the game whenever and keeping the amount of money earned
 - As a user, I want to be able to restart the game and reset the amount of money I earned to 0
-- As a user, I want to be able to store some of the money earned into a savings account